seb3773/q4osXpack/README.md

 ## ▓▓ Qperf script:
 This one is designed to try to improve performances of your system.
 If you have a very recent computer, you maybe don't need it.
 But my testing on differents systems shows that even modern computers can gain some benefits from it.
 You can install a new optimized kernel (choice between xanmod & liquorix), optional of course.
-It will install preload, disabling some services not really needed for classic desktop usage, disable javascript in libre office (if installed),tune compton-tde conf, removes ufw & some fonts, do some sysctl tweaks, disable core dump, setup temp directories as tmps, disabling some loggin, install zram, trim initramfs size and finally some cleaning.
+It will install preload, disabling some services not really needed for classic desktop usage, disable javascript in libre office (if installed),tune compton-tde conf, removes ufw & some fonts, do some sysctl tweaks, disable core dump, setup temp directories as tmps, disabling some logging, install zram, trim initramfs size and finally some cleaning.
 I tested it a lot, but if something horrible happens, you can restore the backup created in the folder backup/ , by simply launching the restore script.